elastic/integrations/docs/ci_pipelines.md

 1. Deletes the Elastic Serverless project.

 Environment variables that can be defined in this pipeline:
-- SERVERLESS_PROJECT: Serverless project to be created to test packages.
+- **SERVERLESS_PROJECT**: Serverless project to be created to test packages.
 Default: observability.

 This environment variable can be defined at:
 - At the [global `env` section](https://github.com/elastic/integrations/blob/d6d99792b90838d18844f6df9343bc5f16130666/.buildkite/pipeline.serverless.yml#L3).